stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 The constellation lasts for 10 minutes.
 It ends early if you dismiss it (no action required), become incapacitated, die, use this talent again, or use your Wild Shape.

 **The Chariot.** A brave warrior riding The Chariot springs into action.
 As part of the action when you first summon this constellation and using 1 action on your subsequent turns while it lasts, you can make a ranged spell attack, launching a shard of a star, against one creature within 60 feet of you.
-On a hit, the attack deals to 1d8 + your spellcasting attribute modifier sacred damage.
+On a hit, the attack deals 1d8 + your spellcasting attribute modifier in sacred damage.

 **The Empress.** The Empress brings you nurturing abundance when called.
 Whenever you cast a spell using mana that restores stamina to a creature, you or another creature within 30 feet of you can regain stamina equal to 1d8 + your spellcasting attribute modifier.